eigentaylor/eigentaylor.github.io/_posts/2026-01-25-consistentcardinal.md

 Then, we say a cardinal voting system is **Score-Condorcet-Consistent** (SCC) if, whenever $$T(X>Y) > T(Y>X)$$, then $$S(X) > S(Y)$$.
 That is, if more voters give X a higher score than Y than vice versa, then the total score given to X must be greater than the total score given to Y.

 If this is not satisfied, then we can have a situation where more voters prefer X over Y, but Y has a higher total score than X, meaning that Y could be declared the winner over X, despite more voters preferring X. This would give X a legitimate claim to victory over Y, particularly if this is true against all other candidates, making them the Condorcet winner "induced by the ballots".
-It is sufficient to check this is a general condition that holds for any arbitrary pair of candidates, since the winner of a typical cardinal system is the candidate with the highest total score.
+It is sufficient to check that this condition holds for any arbitrary pair of candidates, since the winner of a typical cardinal system is the candidate with the highest total score.
 Thus, being SCC is necessary to guarantee that the Condorcet winner induced by the ballots must have the highest total score.

 ### Approval is SCC

 > **Approval voting** allows voters to approve of (vote for) as many candidates as they like.
 Simply put a check mark next to each candidate you approve of.
 The candidate with the most votes wins.

+**Theorem:** Approval voting is Score-Condorcet-Consistent.

-The proof that Approval Voting is SCC is straightforward, since the total score for each candidate is precisely the number of voters who approved them.
+The proof is straightforward, since the total score for each candidate is precisely the number of voters who approved them.

 $$
 S(X)-S(Y) = T(X>Y) - T(Y>X)
 $$

+we have that $$S(X) > S(Y)$$ if and only if $$T(X>Y) > T(Y>X)$$.

 This is because